Find the step-by-step explanation of the useFetch custom hook in React that helps in fetching the data from an API and handling loading, error states.

 }

 Custom hooks like useFetch in React provide a powerful way to encapsulate and reuse complex logic across components.
-By centralizing data fetching and state management, custom hooks promote code reusability and maintainability in frontend applications.
+By moving data fetching and state management into common place, custom hooks promote code reusability and maintainability in frontend applications.

-Start leveraging custom hooks in your React projects to streamline your development process and enhance code quality.
+Start leveraging custom hooks in your React projects to enhance code quality and this will also help to write clean code.

 Anuj Sharma